 Hydro jetting is far more effective than traditional methods used for clearing sewer mains, such as rodding and using augers.
-It's faster, more efficient and provides lasting results that just don't come from older tools and techniques.
-Perhaps the biggest benefit is that if you need sewer cleaning as part of an inspection or major repair project, it significantly cuts down on the time and labour required.
+It's faster, more efficient, and provides lasting results that just don't come from older tools and techniques.
+Perhaps the biggest benefit is that if you need sewer cleaning as part of an inspection or major repair project, it significantly cuts down on the time and labor required.

 Is Hydro Jetting Safe?

 Hydro jetting is safe for most plumbing systems in Ottawa.
 However, if your drains are quite old or an inspection reveals a significant amount of damage, the force of the jetting could cause damage.
 Those are also both common situations where excavation may be the only option for completing repairs.

 At Mr. Rooter Plumbing of Ottawa, we use HydroScrub® jetting equipment that's safe for all residential and commercial plumbing systems in good condition—and we'll always complete an inspection to confirm that your drain is capable of handling the force of jetting before we begin.

 This is one of the most common non-invasive services offered for pipe rehabilitation in Ottawa.
 Rather than digging a large trench, pipe lining only requires small access holes to be dug in your property.
 Using those access holes, a new liner is pulled through your existing drain pipe and cured to its walls.
 The results are like having an entirely new pipe installed inside your existing line, without all the complicated digging and installation that comes with excavation jobs.